Student support services

 At Sheringham High School we aim to create a caring community and our students’ well-being is of paramount importance to us.

 We all know that students cannot achieve their full potential academically if they are unhappy.
 Here at Sheringham High School, we pride ourselves on the support systems we have in place to ensure that every individual has the opportunity to seek advice about any concerns they might have.
 We listen to our students and take their worries seriously.

 The Vertical Tutoring structure provides opportunities for mutual support amongst students and we are proud of the respect they have for one another and of the care they show towards each other.
-Form Tutors helped by two Student Managers work very closely together to create this atmosphere of mutual respect.
-The Student Managers, Mr Hunte for Sewell and Cavell, Houses and Mr Bonsra for Carter and Nelson Houses are available at all times to work with individual students.
+Form Tutors helped by three Student Managers work very closely together to create this atmosphere of mutual respect.
+The Student Managers, Mrs Ives for Sewell and Cavell, Houses, Mr Bonsra for Carter and Nelson Houses are available at all times to work with individual students.
 Miss Bishop, our third member of the team works specifically with Year 7 students to help them with their transition to high school.

 Student Managers do not teach and are therefore available throughout the day to support students with any issues.
 They are highly experienced and are able to deal with the vast majority of concerns raised by students.
 They work very hard and are always prepared to go the extra mile to ensure that students are well supported.
 Mrs Ransome, the Learning Support Unit Manager works very closely with this team to offer advice and support to staff, students and parents.

 In addition to Form Tutors and our Student Managers we are very fortunate to have a range of services available for our students.
 We understand that sometimes students wish to seek more objective or specialist advice to deal with specific problems.

 Pete Skivington is a highly skilled youth worker who works for one of our local churches but finds the time to come into school and meet with young people who feel the need to have the opportunity to discuss particular concerns, ranging from bereavement to emotional issues such as anger management.